 The CDLI is the most comprehensive, sophisticated, and innovative instructional program of its type.
 It is the only officially sanctioned summer program instruction for the Middle School Public Debate Program and High School Public Debate Program.
 The middle school debate institutes use the Middle School Public Debate Program (MSPDP), a proprietary debate format developed by John Meany and Kate Shuster.
-The national high school institutes use the High School Public Debate Program (HSPDP) and California High School Speech Association (CHSSA) parliamentary debate formats.
-John Meany developed the HSPDP model and Meany/Shuster proposed and developed the CHSSA parliamentary debate format; he has written the topics for CHSSA’s State Championship for parliamentary debate for the past 2 years.
-John Meany and Kate Shuster have written textbooks supporting these 3 formats.
+The national high school institute uses the High School Public Debate Program (HSPDP) format.
+John Meany developed the HSPDP model.
 Claremont Summer students receive a textbook for their format.

 John Meany has developed leadership and professional communication programs and conferences for educational institutions, non-profit organizations, businesses, and government agencies in the US and abroad.
 The leadership communication program uses these instructional and practice methods, adapted for the summer institute.